piisuke2/express-example-2019/README.md

 ## Test It

-Run the Mocha unit tests
+Run the Jest unit tests

 ```shell
 npm test